xiaojin/cxf-universalsns./readme.txt

 mvn jetty:run -Denv=prod

 *It will take a while to download various jar files for the first time.
-*mvn is an executable which should be found on your PATH.
+*mvn is an executable which is on your PATH.